BUCKET ELEVATORS

 CENTRIFUGAL

-Centrifugal style elevators are ideal for materials like sand, gravel, woodchips, and other free flowing bulk materials where fragility is not a concern.
+Centrifugal style elevators are ideal for applications like sand, gravel, wood chips, and other free-flowing bulk solids where fragility is not a concern.

 CONTINUOUS

-Continuous bucket elevators are designed to handle friable, fragile materials to minimize product degradation or damage.
-They are also ideal for handling sluggish or abrasive materials.
-Continuous bucket elevators are also used to convey light, free-flowing matter where aeration of the material must be avoided.
+Continuous bucket elevators are designed for more gentle handling requirements and are often used in applications working with friable, fragile materials where minimal product degradation or damage is a priority.
+They are also ideal for sluggish or abrasive solids, as well as light, free-flowing matter where aeration must be avoided.

 Material is fed into the buckets from an inlet chute.
-Buckets are designed for gentle discharge; the buckets are closely spaced on the belt or chain to allow the material to flow over the backside of the preceding bucket, whose extended sides form a chute to guide the material into the discharge spout.
-Direct loading of the material, combined with the slow speed of this elevator type, avoids the “throwing” action associated with centrifugal style elevators, making it ideal for use with fragile materials.
+Buckets are designed for gentle continuous discharge; the buckets are closely spaced on the belt or chain to allow the material to flow over the backside of the preceding bucket, whose extended sides form a chute to guide the material into the discharge spout.
+Direct loading, combined with the slow speed of this elevator type, avoids the “throwing” action associated with centrifugal style elevators, making it ideal for use with fragile solids.

-Belt bucket elevators offer cost-effective handling for lighter-duty jobs.
+Belt elevators offer a cost-effective approach for lighter-duty jobs.
 Buckets are mounted onto a belt made of various compounds depending on the application.

-Belt bucket elevators are ideal in settings where noise is a concern, as they offer quiet handling.
+The belt design is ideal in settings where noise is a concern, as this approach offers quiet operation.

-Chain bucket elevators provide a higher-capacity, more durable handling option.
+Chain elevators provide a higher-capacity, more durable option.
 They are best for jobs requiring rugged handling of large particles, or materials that are heated or have a potential for combustion.

 BUCKET STYLES